-$^{1}$ On this analogy (in the Proudhonian sense of the word) see Pierre Ansart, "Proudhon, des pouvoirs et des libertés" in Proudhon, Pouvoirs et libertés, Université de Besançon, 1987.
+1 On this analogy (in the Proudhonian sense of the word) see Pierre Ansart, "Proudhon, des pouvoirs et des libertés" in Proudhon, Pouvoirs et libertés, Université de Besançon, 1987.
 "Capital, whose analog, in the order of politics, is the Government, has as its synonym, in the order of religion, Catholicism..." quoted by P. Ansart p.
 12.

-are difficult to measure, fifty years later.
-Faced with the current collapse of the socialist idea, only the movements with a libertarian sensibility manage, from near or far and in their different manifestations, to maintain a project and an imaginary dominated until now by Marxism.
+a libertarian sensibility manage, from near or far and in their different manifestations, to maintain a project and an imaginary dominated until now by Marxism.
 But they continue to undergo the effects of it, doubly: 1) by the past conditions of their rebirth; 2) by a contemporary situation where, as minority as it can be, anarchism (in the broad sense) is led, in its relative diversity, to welcome all that can remain of the old positions and other postures of the left and of the extreme left, including when they are the farthest from its own presuppositions.
-Hence a direct consequence on the way in which certain contemporary libertarian currents are led to perceive religious facts; through the denunciation of "islamophobia" for example, and a kind of understanding and guilt-tripping towards religious extremism: a double-ended understanding that denies what it authorizes by this negation; a guilt-tripping or new avatar of Marxism one can easily recognize a long Christian and "Third Worldist" tradition.
+Hence a direct consequence on the way in which certain contemporary libertarian currents are led to perceive religious facts; through the denunciation of "islamophobia" for example, and a kind of understanding and guilt-tripping towards religious extremism: a double-ended understanding that denies what it authorizes by this negation2; a guilt-tripping or new avatar of Marxism one can easily recognize a long Christian and "Third Worldist" tradition.